Gerald Ford: Early life and education

 Ford was born Leslie Lynch King Jr. on July 14, 1913, at 3202 Woolworth Avenue in Omaha, Nebraska, where his parents lived with his paternal grandparents.
 He was the only child of Dorothy Ayer Gardner and Leslie Lynch King Sr., a wool trader.
 His paternal grandfather was banker and businessman Charles Henry King, and his maternal grandfather was Illinois politician and businessman Levi Addison Gardner.
 Ford's parents separated just sixteen days after his birth and his mother took the infant Ford with her to Oak Park, Illinois, where her sister Tannisse and brother-in-law Clarence Haskins James lived at 410 N. Humphrey Ave.
 From there, she moved to the home of her parents in Grand Rapids, Michigan.
 Gardner and King divorced in December 1913, and she gained full custody of their son.
 Ford's paternal grandfather paid child support until shortly before his death in 1930.

 Ford later said that his biological father had a history of hitting his mother.
 In a biography of Ford, James M. Cannon wrote that the separation and divorce of Ford's parents was sparked when, a few days after Ford's birth, Leslie King took a butcher knife and threatened to kill his wife, infant son, and Ford's nursemaid.
 Ford later told confidants that his father had first hit his mother when she had smiled at another man during their honeymoon.

 After living with her parents for two and a half years, on February 1, 1917, Gardner married Gerald Rudolff Ford, a salesman in a family-owned paint and varnish company.
 Though never formally adopted, her young son was referred to as Gerald Rudolff Ford Jr. from then on; the name change, including the anglicized spelling "Rudolph", was formalized on December 3, 1935.
 He was raised in what is now East Grand Rapids with his three half-brothers from his mother's second marriage: Thomas Gardner "Tom" Ford (1918–1995), Richard Addison "Dick" Ford (1924–2015), and James Francis "Jim" Ford (1927–2001).

-Ford was involved in the Boy Scouts of America, and earned that program's highest rank, Eagle Scout in August 1927.
-He is the only Eagle Scout to have ascended to the U.S. presidency.
-Ford attended Grand Rapids South High School, where he was a star athlete and captain of the football team.
+Ford attended Madison Elementary School from 1918 to 1925.
+He briefly transferred to East Grand Rapids Elementary School while his family lived nearby.
+He was involved in the Boy Scouts of America, and earned that program's highest rank, Eagle Scout in August 1927.
+He is the only Eagle Scout to serve as president.
+Ford attended Grand Rapids South High School, where he was a star athlete and captain of the football team, before graduating in 1931.
 In 1930, he was selected to the All-City team of the Grand Rapids City League.
 He also attracted the attention of college recruiters.